 Street Maintenance Chip Seal Program

-The Street Maintenance Division seals the surface of about 100 blocks of its streets each year using the chip seal method.
-The City will usually chip seal the last two weeks of July, depending on weather and other factors.
+The Street Operations & Maintenance Division seals the surface of about 100 blocks of its streets each year using the chip seal method.
+The City will usually chip seal the last two weeks of July and into the first week of August, depending on weather and other factors.

 The main reasons for chip sealing Missoula’s streets are: